 This course surveys the ideas of leading political thinkers from ancient times to the Renaissance.
 Figures such as Plato, Aristotle, St. Augustine, St. Thomas, Ibn Khalduhn and Machiavelli will be discussed.
-PREREQUISITE: Any 1000- or 2000-level history course or permission of the instructor
+PREREQUISITE: Three previous courses in History and/or Political Science